Medical and Forensic Toxicology

 Aim of the course

 The aim of the course is to introduce participants to medical and forensic toxicology.
-Much attention will be paid to the daily practice of medical and forensic toxicology.
-The course will focus on the recognition and treatment of human intoxications and human risk assessment in the framework of incidents.
+Much attention will be given to the daily practice of medical and forensic toxicology.
+The course will focus on the recognition and treatment of human intoxications and human risk assessment in the context of incidents.

 On successful completion of the course the participant should:

-• have obtained knowledge on a general approach of acute or chronic intoxicated patients concerning diagnosis and treatment;
+• have obtained knowledge on a general approach to the diagnosis and treatment of intoxicated patients;

-• have obtained knowledge on the role of the toxicologist in emergency response service following release of toxic agents or exposure to ionizing radiation;
+• have obtained knowledge on the role of the toxicologist in emergency response service following release of hazardous substances or exposure to radionuclides or ionizing radiation;

 • have obtained knowledge on the role of the toxicologist in forensic toxicology.